-As I sit here writing this piece this all seems so surreal.
+As I sit here writing this piece, this all seems so surreal.

-As we all try to make sense of this tragedy, one thing that has quickly become apparent is the amount of lives that Kobe touched during his 41 years of life.
+As we all try to make sense of this tragedy, one thing that has quickly become apparent is the number of lives that Kobe touched during his 41 years of life.
 The outpouring of tributes has spanned all walks of life.
-And this is the theme I am choosing to portray as I try to pay my own special tribute to Mr. Bryant and his Mamba Mentality.
+And this is the theme I am choosing to portray as I try to pay my special tribute to Mr. Bryant and his Mamba Mentality.

-But Kobe Bryant the person was so much more than a man.
+But Kobe Bryant, the person, was so much more than a man.
 He was one of the most beloved people on and off the court.
-When I think of Kobe Bryant "the person," the following adjectives come to mind...
+When I think of Kobe Bryant, "the person," the following adjectives come to mind...

 Self Driven, Motivated, Passionate, Competitive, Fearless, Compassionate, Tenacious, Humble, Confident, Relentless.

 Those are some severe attributes, and Kobe was elite through all of them.
 Kobe is a guy that transcended the game.
 Bryant was an exceptional human being that inspired countless others from all walks of life.
 Kobe Bryant was much bigger than an athlete.
 He was almost Super Human.